 The city of Kenai is named after the local Dena'ina word 'ken' or 'kena', which means 'flat, meadow, open area with few trees; base, low ridge', according to the Dena'ina Topical Dictionary by James Kari, Ph.D., published in 2007.
 This describes the area along the mouth and portion of the Kenai River near the City of Kenai.
 Archaeological evidence suggests that the area was first occupied by the Kachemak people from 1000 B.C., until they were displaced by the Dena'ina Athabaskan people around 1000 A.D.
 Before the arrival of the Russians, Kenai was a Dena'ina village called Shk'ituk't, meaning "where we slide down."
 When Russian fur traders first arrived in 1741, about 1,000 Dena'ina lived in the village.
 The traders called the people "Kenaitze", which is a Russian term for "people of the flats", or "Kenai people".
 This name was later adopted when they were incorporated as the Kenaitze Alaskan Natives in the early 1970s.

 In 1985, a world record largest sport-caught Chinook (or "king") salmon was taken from the Kenai River, weighing in at 97 lbs 4oz.
-Eight of the ten largest king salmon caught in the world have also come from the Kenai River, making the city a popular fishing tourist location.
+Eight of the ten largest king salmons caught in the world have come from the same river, making the city a popular fishing tourist location.